SAML-Toolkits/php-saml/README.md

 Use `sp_new.crt` if you are in a key rollover process and you want to publish that x509certificate on Service Provider metadata.

-#### `extlib/` ####

-This folder contains the 3rd party libraries that the toolkit uses.
-At the moment only uses the `xmlseclibs` (autor Robert Richards, BSD Licensed) which handle the sign and the encryption of xml elements.

 #### `lib/` ####

 This folder contains the heart of the toolkit, the libraries:

- * `Saml` folder contains a modified version of the toolkit v.1 and allows the old code to keep working.
-(This library is provided to maintain backward compatibility).
  * `Saml2` folder contains the new version of the classes and methods that are described in a later section.